RasyaAndrean/Dauns/README.md

 1. Open a JavaScript or TypeScript file
 2. Right-click in the editor and select "Track Variable Lifecycle"
 3. View the complete lifecycle of variables from declaration to usage

+### Variable Usage Tracking

+1. Open a JavaScript or TypeScript file
+2. Use the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`) and run "DAUNS: Track Variable Usage"
+3. View detailed usage information for all variables

+### Scope Analysis

+1. Open a JavaScript or TypeScript file
+2. Use the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`) and run "DAUNS: Analyze Variable Scopes"
+3. View detailed scope information for all variables

+### Variable Statistics

+1. Open a JavaScript or TypeScript file
+2. Use the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`) and run "DAUNS: Show Variable Statistics"
+3. View comprehensive statistics about variables in the current file

+### Code Insights

+1. Open a JavaScript or TypeScript file
+2. Use the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`) and run "DAUNS: Show Code Insights"
+3. View code quality insights and recommendations

+### Variable Journey Mode

+1. Open a JavaScript or TypeScript file
+2. Use the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`) and run "DAUNS: Show Variable Journey"
+3. Select a variable to trace its complete journey through the code

 ### Refactoring Tools